starbeamjs/starbeam/packages/universal/reactive/README.md

 This package contains the implementations of the reactive primitives.

-Reactive primitives must be used with an implementation of `Runtime`, which basically means that they must be used together with `@reactive/runtime`.
+Reactive primitives must be used with an implementation of `Runtime`, which basically means that they must be used together with `@starbeam/runtime`.

+Higher-level packages, such as `@starbeam/universal`, `@starbeam/resource` and the renderers include `@starbeam/runtime` as a dependency.

 > The primitives themselves, and higher-level concepts built on the primitives are
 > agnostic to the runtime, primarily to clearly mark the runtime interface and